SurryaT10/Compressly/README.md

 <h1>Compressly: Optimize Your Image Colors and Size</h1>
 Compressly is a tool designed to reduce the size of your images by compressing their color palettes using the K-Means Clustering algorithm.
-This project focuses on optimizing PNG files, reducing the number of unique colors while maintaining visual quality, making it ideal for image compression and storage.
+This project focuses on optimizing images, reducing the number of unique colors while maintaining visual quality, making it ideal for image compression and storage.

 <h3>Key Features:</h3>
 <ul>